 Emergency Fund / Savings Accounts

 If you don’t already have some cash sitting on the sidelines in case of emergency, then you’ll also want to work on that.
 I recently had to dip into my emergency fund to pay for dental surgery for one of my pups, so I’m working to top that back up.
-Of course, I’ve got it automated to move $100 from my chequing account to my saving account every payday.
+Of course, I’ve automated it to move $100 from my chequing account to my saving account every payday.

 I also advocate for having separate savings accounts for any other short-term goals you have.
 I make recurring deposits to a travel fund and either a Christmas fund or a Summer fund depending on the time of year.